 Multifaceted Mental Health Services

 Northbound Treatment utilizes a multifaceted approach to trauma therapy.
-We combine individual and group sessions with cognitive-behavioral therapy and experiential therapies, such as art therapy, music therapy, and animal care.
+We combine individual and group sessions with CBT and experiential therapies, such as art therapy, music therapy, and animal care.
 Northbound also implements various esteem-building activities, including life-skill building, relaxation techniques, and personal growth exercises, as well as surfing, hiking, and other physical exercises.

 Additionally, Northbound Treatment strives to include as much outdoor time as possible for our residential treatment programs.
 Research supports the notion that fresh air, sunlight, and physical activity can benefit mental health.
 Our integrated approach allows our clients to cope with the effects of trauma without turning to drugs or alcohol.